cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 Previous steps sometimes referenced keeper methods that deal with binding to and getting and setting a port, claiming and authenticating capabilities.
 These methods need to be added to the keeper.

-For a full overview, check out the [IBC go docs](https://ibc.cosmos.network/main/ibc/apps/keeper.html) and compare with the `x/leaderboard/keeper/keeper.go` file.
+For a full overview, check out the [ibc-go docs](https://ibc.cosmos.network/main/ibc/apps/keeper.html) and compare with the `x/leaderboard/keeper/keeper.go` file.

 You will notice that Ignite CLI uses a custom `cosmosibckeeper` package which you can find [here](https://github.com/ignite/cli/tree/develop/ignite/pkg/cosmosibckeeper).

 #### Routing and app.go

 When looking at `app.go` you will see some minor additions, the most prominent of which is adding a route to the `Leaderboard` module on the `IBC Router`.

 ```diff
     @@ func New in app/app.go